Assyrian Religious Network

 Aramaic Lexicon and ConcordanceEditors' Pick

 search the online Aramaic Lexicon and Concordance, the dictionary of our language using English or Aramaic words including many other options.
-To properly view the Syriac font on your computer screen, please download and install the Estrangelo font.
+For more information on the Aramaic dictionary, language, translations, God, and other topics, browse the Aramaic Dictionary: Help notes section.

 Assyria \ã-'sir-é-ä\ n (1998) 1: an ancient empire of Ashur 2: a democratic state in Bet-Nahren, Assyria (northern Iraq, northwestern Iran, southeastern Turkey and Syria.)
 3: a democratic state that fosters the social and political rights to all of its inhabitants irrespective of their religion, race, or gender 4: a democratic state that believes in the freedom of religion, conscience, language, education and culture in faithfulness to the principles of the United Nations Charter — Atour synonym